 The Department of English offers two degree programs: the B.A. in English and the B.S.Ed. in English.
 All WCU degrees require completion of a minimum of 120 credits.
-The B.S.Ed. in English requires 123 credits for completion.
+The B.S.Ed. in English requires 124 credits for completion, and is also located in the Department of Secondary Education.